 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #KingofFlavor and #FlavorRocks

-This spicy beer dip recipe is “jacked up” with habanero hot sauce, perfect for any party, an anytime snack, and ridiculously easy to bring with you to your favorite venue.
+This spicy beer dip recipe is jacked up with your favorite hot sauce, perfect for any party, an anytime snack, and ridiculously easy to make.

 Are there any music lovers in the house?
 AND hot sauce fans?
 I hope so, because I’ve got an amazing cheesy beer dip recipe that’s been “jacked up” with El Yucateco® Black Label Reserve Chile Habanero Hot Sauce, and it’s just the right thing to bring to your next concert venue or music fest, basically wherever you can kick back and enjoy your favorite tunes.